umbraco/rfcs/packages/0018-package-format.md

 - Automatically check for upgrades and notify users with the right permissions
 - Check for references in other content / schema when trying to uninstall something and warn the user
 - Add option on uninstall to choose whether to uninstall the Umbraco content & schema
-- Ideas to further improve and add to the suggested package migrations

 ## Unresolved Issues